learnbyexample/learn_js_regexp/js_regexp.md

 * `\d` is similar to `[0-9]` for matching digit characters
 * `\s` is similar to `[ \t\r\n\f\v]` for matching whitespace characters

 These escape sequences can be used as a standalone sequence or inside a character class.
-As mentioned before, the examples and description will assume input made up of ASCII characters only.
+As mentioned before, the examples and description will assume that the input is made up of ASCII characters only.
 Use `\W`, `\D` and `\S` respectively for their negated set.

 ```js
 > 'Sample123string42with777numbers'.split(/\d+/)